ALERT / FEBRUARY 5, 2026

 Currently, employers with 250 or more employees are required to report annually on their gender pay gaps, but there is no legal obligation for employers to create or publish an action plan to address such gaps (though many employers already do, and employers are encouraged by the government to do so).

-Employer action: PREPARE TO ACT
+Employer action: ACT

-Written in collaboration with Colin Leckey, Lucy Lewis, Sally Hulston and Tarun Tawakley of Lewis Silkin
+Also written in collaboration with Colin Leckey, Lucy Lewis, Sally Hulston and Tarun Tawakley of Lewis Silkin

 Employment Rights Bill - UK Parliament (opens a new window)